 The third university exists wherever and whenever we are being intentional and deliberate about strategizing decolonization.
-It is always coming into existence and going out of existence.
+It's always coming into existence and going out of existence.
 I don't see the third university as the liberated space that we're trying to get to.
 I see it as a practical workplace.
 I don't mean to declare that some activities are legitimately decolonizing and others are not.
-Rather it is about having an intentionality that we will do decolonizing work, while knowing that it is messy work.
+Rather it's about having an intentionality that we will do decolonizing work, while knowing that it's messy work.
 I opened the book with an epigraph from Audre Lorde: "Even when they are dangerous / examine the heart of those machines you hate / before you discard them."
-May we examine the hearts of academic-industrial-complex machines, find out what decolonizing work they can actually do, put them to work, before we discard them.
+May we examine the hearts of academic-industrial-complex machines, find out what decolonizing work they can actually do, and put them to work before we discard them.

 SH: I was first introduced to your work through a text that you co-authored with Eve Tuck, titled "Decolonization is Not a Metaphor" (published in Decolonization: Indigeneity, Education & Society, 2012).
-At the time, my cohorts and I were developing a UC grant-funded group, called Interrogating the Archive, that explores new research methodologies for tracing the lives of communities and objects that are systematically subject to erasure by dominant cultural paradigms.
+At the time, my cohorts and I were developing a UC grant-funded group, called Interrogating the Archive, which explores new research methodologies for tracing the lives of communities and objects that are systematically subject to erasure by dominant cultural paradigms.
 A faculty advisor sent us this essay, which had a huge impact on our writing and thinking, fundamentally challenging how we understood decolonial theory, specifically in projects that claim a decolonial agenda.
-You both assert that decolonization is not a metaphor for other improvements we want to make in societies, even if they are moving towards social justice ends.
-Instead, it is project that should return, rematriate Indigenous land and life.
+You both assert that decolonization is not a metaphor for other improvements we want to make in societies, even if they're moving towards social justice ends.
+Instead, it's a project that should return—rematriate—Indigenous land and life.
 Your article outlines how a liberal theoretical use of the term decolonization makes a set of evasions possible that ultimately reconcile settler guilt, but do not necessarily further an Indigenous futurity.
 In your discussion of the school, you continue this line of thought and make a strong distinction between the decolonized university and the decolonizing university.
 Can you speak about this?

 KWY: A lot of people talk about the need to decolonize ourselves, decolonize our education, decolonize this or that: the object of the decolonization is ourselves or education or the university.
-It implies that it is a process that can actually be achieved and concluded.
-So a "decolonized university" sounds like a liberated university, a better university, and some sort of end-point where you rescue the university.
+It implies that it's a process that can actually be achieved and concluded.
+So, a "decolonized university" sounds like a liberated university, a better university, and some sort of endpoint where you rescue the university.
 I don't want to be aggressive about terminology because people can use the word however they want.
-But I prefer switching from a decolonized university to a decolonizing university, which changes the university from the object to the subject of the verb.
-A university that decolonizes.
-A student who decolonizes.
+But I prefer switching from a decolonized university to a decolonizing university, which changes the university from the object to the subject of the verb: a university that decolonizes, a student who decolonizes.
 How do we imagine education that does something, that practices decolonization, rather than one that we've cleaned up enough to call it decolonized?
 Don't get me wrong; I too want a liberating curriculum that doesn't do as much harm.
 But ultimately that's not the only thing I care about.
 Can we make a university that rematriates land?
 Here at UC San Diego we are on Kumeyaay land.
 One meaning of Kumeyaay is "those who face the water from a cliff"—UC San Diego is built on those very cliffs overlooking the Pacific Ocean.
 How can we return the people to the cliffs, and return the cliffs to the people?

 SH: I also want to point out that you experiment with what academic or theoretical writing and authorship can look like: you write as yourself; you write collaboratively; and you also write under the pseudonym, la paperson, who is the cited author of A Third University is Possible, not K. Wayne Yang.
 This is both a theoretical project but also a formally and strategically speculative one, no?